Janet Jackson Reportedly Splits From Husband Wissam Al Mana Three Months After Giving Birth

 “This is what she has been waiting her whole life for [and] her relationship with Wissam is doing really well [because of Eissa].”

-Albeit private by nature, Wissam has no issues doting on his then-girlfriend back in 2010 during a sit down with VMan.
+Albeit private by nature, Wissam lightly touched on his bond with his then-girlfriend back in 2010 during a sit-down with VMan.

 “She is a very special and talented woman who never ceases to amaze me,” he offered.